grematt/Chess-Game/README.md

 After downloading the zip file, unzip and place it in any location. <br />
 <br />To run the game, open the command prompt and navitgate to the Chess-Game-Main directory.
-Enter the following commnands:
+Enter the following commands:

 ```
 C:\Chess-Game-main> cd src\main